Introduction: Why Financial Clarity Matters

 How to Fill Out the Financial Clarity Canvas

 Filling out the Financial Clarity Canvas might seem like a big task, but it’s manageable with the right approach.
-Treat it as a mini project and follow these steps to ensure it’s done efficiently and accurately.
+Follow these steps to complete this mini project efficiently and accurately.

 1. Assemble Your Team: